jingtingdai/64bits-RPi-Cluster-for-Systems-for-Data-Science/Hbase&Redis/Exercises/classwork.md

     b) Setting up the dataset:

-    - Download the csv file using `wget` command and check if it exists using `ls`.
+    - Download the csv file and put it to HDFS.
+Better download from OLAT.
+If you choose download from github, should check if the file is the csv file we need.
+    ```hdfs dfs -put enwiki-20200920-pages-articles-multistream_small.csv /hbase/```

     - Run the following command to start hbase:
     ```